Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Arbitration Process

-The arbitrator also considered the Ohio Revised Code’s stipulations on boundary disputes and the principle of “equitable adjustments.”
+The arbitrator also considered the Ohio Revised Code’s stipulations on boundary disputes and the principle of equitable adjustments.”
 Reed argued that his contractor business depended on knowing the exact property line to avoid costly mistakes, while Thompson emphasized her right to prevent any unauthorized land loss.

 The Verdict and Outcome

-In May 2023, Judge Fairbanks ruled in favor of a compromise.
+In May 2023, The arbitrator ruled in favor of a compromise.
 She determined that the original deed had an outdated boundary, but the encroachment was minimal and partly due to natural shifts in the landscape.
 The arbitration award ordered the deed to be officially amended with the clearer, newly surveyed boundaries and adjusted the sale price by a $7,500 credit to Reed to compensate for the uncertainty and minor land discrepancy.

 Both parties accepted the outcome, recognizing that arbitration prevented a costly court battle and preserved neighborly relations.
 Thompson retained the remaining land with updated boundaries, and Reed proceeded with his home construction on the clarified lot.